• Skip to primary navigation

 Ingredients

-Milk – I prefer using whole milk (full-fat milk) for a creamier chai.
+Milk – I prefer using whole milk (full-fat milk) for a creamier mint chai.
 You can replace it with skim or low-fat milk if you wish to.
-You can also use plant-based milk like almond milk, oat milk, coconut milk, etc for a vegan chai.

 Jaggery – This chai is sweetened using powdered jaggery.
-The flavor of jaggery, ginger, and mint leaves go very well together.
-Having said that, you can replace jaggery with white granulated sugar, brown sugar, or sugar-free substitutes like monk fruit or stevia.
+The flavor of jaggery, ginger, and mint go very well together.
+You can replace jaggery with white granulated white sugar, brown sugar, or sugar-free substitutes like monk fruit or stevia.

-Chai Masala – Use store-bought chai masala or make a batch using my homemade chai masala powder recipe.
-Homemade chai masala is definitely better than the store-bought one and is much more economical too.
+Chai Masala – You can use store-bought chai masala or make a batch using my homemade Chai Ka Masala recipe.
+Homemade chai masala is better than store-bought and much more economical.

-Combine 2 cups water, 1 teaspoon chai masala, and a 1-inch piece of ginger (crushed) in a saucepan.
+Combine 2 cups water, 1 teaspoon chai masala powder, and 1-inch piece of ginger (peeled and crushed) in a saucepan.

 Water, chai masala powder and ginger added to a saucepan.